NEW:

 Mathematician, cartographer, astrologer...In short, England's greatest polymath of the 16th century.

-This is an imagining of John Dee, aged ~22 years old (the year Speculation is set in).
+This is an AI imagining of John Dee, aged ~22 years old (his age when Speculation is set).

 BIO